william-mckeon/OpenAgent-logger/README.md

 ### Why HTTP + HMAC, not direct DB writes?

-Other services might use a direct-DB pattern via SQLAlchemy. `openagent-logger` is the opposite case.
+A service that reads from the same schema it writes to, on a hot path, is better off talking to the database directly — the extra HTTP hop is just latency. `openagent-logger` is the opposite case.
 Writes are append-only, never read on the hot path, and emitter and capture-layer are often on different hosts (gateway on a web tier, logger on a worker tier).
 HTTP+HMAC:

 * Keeps the wire contract auditable independently of the DB schema.
-* Lets us deploy `openagent-logger` on a different host, in a different network, behind a different firewall.
+* Lets me deploy `openagent-logger` on a different host, in a different network, behind a different firewall.
-* Lets us scale capture independently of `openagent-api`.
+* Lets me scale capture independently of `openagent-api`.
-* Stores the integrity signature on the row, so downstream consumers can verify long after the original transport call is forgotten.
+* Stores the integrity signature on the row, so a downstream consumer can verify long after the original transport call is forgotten.

 ### Why parallel to openagent-infra, not in series?

 `openagent-api` could in principle proxy the conversation through `openagent-logger` on its way back to the frontend — making `openagent-logger` an inline observer.
-We chose parallel fan-out instead because:
+I chose parallel fan-out instead because:

 * **Latency.** A series topology adds `openagent-logger`'s full INSERT to every `/chat` response.
 Parallel topology pushes that work off the hot path entirely.
 * **Failure isolation.** When `openagent-logger` is down, `/chat` should keep working.
 In a series topology a logger outage breaks user-facing chat.
 In parallel it just drops capture events.